-Jerry spearheaded the founding of another St. Louis not for profit, Arch Grants, which is a nationwide competition for startup businesses in which winning entrepreneurs come to St. Louis, receive $50,000.00 and a broad package of support services including business mentoring, discount on housing and office space, university collaboration, and free legal and accounting services.
-Arch Grants will provide its first round of 15 grants in June 2012 and has been the subject of numerous national publications describing its building of entrepreneurial businesses in St. Louis.
+Jerry spearheaded the founding and development of another St. Louis not for profit, Arch Grants, which is a global competition for startup businesses in which winning entrepreneurs come to St. Louis, receive $50,000.00 and a broad package of support services including business mentoring, discounts on office space, and free legal, accounting, and marketing services.
+Arch Grants has provided grants of $50,000.00 to 35 startups in 2012 and 2103, and has been the subject of numerous national publications describing its building of entrepreneurial businesses in St. Louis.

 Education: University of Illinois, B.S., Business Administration, 1969, (in 3 years) with honors; James Scholar.

 University of California at Los Angeles, J.D.
 1972; Associate Editor, U.C.L.A., Law Review.

 Admitted: California (1972); Illinois (1973); Missouri (1982).